The Practicum course(s) are a requirement in the Masters of Social Work program.

 Knowledge and Practice Objectives of the MSW Practicum

-- Advanced knowledge of systems to assess situations and to understand the impact of psycho-social, political, cultural, racial and economic systems on the lives of people.
+- Ability to assess and understand the impact of psychosocial, political, cultural, racial and economic systems on the lives of people.

-- Advanced knowledge of various strategies of social work intervention with community and institutional systems, small groups, families and individuals and the theoretical bases of these strategies.
+- Knowledge of various strategies of social work intervention with community and institutional systems, small groups, families and individuals and the theoretical bases of these strategies.

 - Ability to conduct interviews using a critical social work perspective, give and receive information and communicate clearly, both verbally and in writing.